 One of the PSW’s commented how distressing she had found a visit in which the woman had shared her previous traumatic history.
 Following the visit, she realised she needed to contact the research study supervisor and received appropriate support.

-PSW Laura ‘It just bought memories flooding back, it was at that moment just too close to home, I recognised that I needed to gain some support from the supervision team – which I did and it really helped.’
+‘It just bought memories flooding back, it was, at that moment, just too close to home, I recognised that I needed to gain some support from the supervision team – which I did and it really helped.’(Laura)

 Guilt

 Two of the PSWs felt that there should not have been a time limit on the intervention.
 They felt a natural conclusion to the visits would have been more acceptable.
 They described feelings of guilt at providing all the support and then ‘withdrawing their help’.
 And simply 'abandoning their mother'.

-PSW Sharon ‘I wish that I could have visited for longer, that I could offer support until it was felt that my job had been completed.
-I felt guilty when the visits came to an end.’
+‘I wish that I could have visited for longer, that I could offer support until it was felt that my job had been completed.
+I felt guilty when the visits came to an end.’(Sharon)

 Help not Hindrance.